kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 - ✅ Feedback logging of delay, silence, and pacing
 - ✅ Local-first architecture (no cloud dependencies)

+⚠️ Note on Real-Time Access
+Phase Drift Insight is not accessible in static form.
+Its structural behavior and field rhythm only emerge **while the system is running**.

+No active server = no field response.
+The architecture must be experienced **live** to reveal Phase-based signals.

 ---

 ## 📅 Architecture At A Glance